 WHY COACHING VERSUS THERAPY?

 Many people want to make changes and improvements in their life, and benefit from the assistance of a motivator and guide and helper to reach their goal.
 But these people are often not experiencing any mental health problems.
 Life coaching allows an individual to focus on a specific growth area or problem in a brief period of time.
-It is a less costly, more convenient, yet very private way to work on your goals.
-Life coaching can occur over the telephone and through email exchanges, eliminating the need to travel to an office or take time off from work.
+It is a convenient and very private way to work on your goals.
+Life coaching can occur in the office or online, eliminating the need to travel to an office or take time off from work.
 It also does not require the client to delve into personal issues that he or she does not feel directly impacts their particular problem or goal.

-THE MERITS OF HAVING A PSYCHOLOGIST AS A LIFE COACH:
+THE MERITS OF HAVING A THERAPIST AS A LIFE COACH:

-• Psychologists are trained in the practice of seeking solutions and thinking of possibilities.
+• Therapists are trained in the practice of seeking solutions and thinking of possibilities.
 Professional training and experience has enhanced these skills, especially for therapists specializing in solution-focused therapy.

 HOW DOES COACHING WORK?

-The coaching process begins with a one-hour intake meeting that includes reviewing several exercises that are completed by the client prior to the call.
-In each call, the client chooses the focus of the conversation, while the coach listens and contributes observations and questions.
+The coaching process begins with a 55-minute intake meeting that includes reviewing your goals and reasons for entering life coaching.
+In each meeting, the client chooses the focus of the conversation, while the therapist-as-coach listens and contributes observations, questions, and motivation.
 The coaching process accelerates the client’s progress by providing greater focus and deepening the client’s learning.
-The client is expected to come to the call prepared.
+The client is expected to come to meetings prepared.

 WHAT IS INCLUDED IN THE COST?